ZenenTreadwell/ONA/README.md

 Nov 25th - Started logging working days
 Nov 26th - Find A Club page - 24©
-Nov

 Completed and ongoing tasks are marked with a number of [Credensos](https://credenso.cafe/credenso.html) spent working on the job.
-Current total: 177©
+Current total: 189©